the1lab/1lab/src/Cat/Bi/Instances/InternalCats.lagda.md

 ```

 We have already shown that [internal functors] form a precategory, so
-all that remains is to construct the unitors and associator.
-These all
+all that remains is to construct the unitors and the associator.
+These
 are *almost* identity 2-cells, as internal functor composition is
 pointwise strictly unital and associative.
 Unfortunately, this does not
-extend to internal functor composition as a whole, so we cannot use the
+extend to internal functor composition _as a whole_, so we cannot use
-identity internal natural isomorphism as-is.
+the identity internal natural isomorphism as-is.

 [internal functors]: Cat.Instances.InternalFunctor.html